Defenceman

 Defence or defense (in American English) in ice hockey is a player position that is primarily responsible for preventing the opposing team from scoring.
 They are often referred to as defencemen, D, D-men or blueliners (the latter a reference to the blue line in ice hockey which represents the boundary of the offensive zone; defencemen generally position themselves along the line to keep the puck in the zone).
 They were once called cover-point.

 In regular play, two defencemen complement three forwards and a goaltender on the ice.
-Exceptions include overtime during the regular season and when a team is shorthanded (i.e. has been assessed a penalty), in which two defencemen are typically joined by only two forwards and a goaltender.
+Exceptions include overtime during the regular season and when a team is short-handed (i.e. has been assessed a penalty), in which two defencemen are typically joined by only two forwards and a goaltender; when a team is on the power play (i.e. the opponent has been assessed a penalty), teams will often play only one defenceman, joined by four forwards and a goaltender.
 In National Hockey League regular season play in overtime, effective with the 2015-16 season, teams (usually) have only three position players and a goaltender on the ice, and may use either two forwards and one defenceman, or—rarely—two defencemen and one forward.

 Historical designations

 Organized play of ice hockey originates from the first indoor game in Montreal in 1875.
-In subsequent years, the players per side were reduced to seven per side.
+In subsequent years, the number of players per side was reduced to seven.
 Positions were standardized, and two correspond to the two defencemen of current six-man rules.
 These were designated as cover point and point, although they lined up behind the center and the rover, unlike today.
 Decades later, defencemen were standardized into playing left and right sides of the ice.